-Note: Window Scale parameter is an optional.
+Note: The Window Scale parameter is an optional setting.
 If the user does not provide this parameter, it is automatically set to 1.
+The default TOE10G-IP does not have Window Scale features enabled.
+If you require the use of this feature, please contact our sales team for assistance.